-Currently I use Presentation Zen for PD sessions with faculty as much as I can, but when I was in the classroom I used Presentation Zen Keynotes for Readers and Writers Workshop.
+Currently I use the presentation zen style for PD sessions with faculty as much as I can.
+When I was in the classroom I used this style in all the Keynotes I prepared ahead for Readers and Writers Workshop visual mini lessons.
 The result in the classroom was (I think) better conversations, shorter mini-lessons and increased motivation and inspiration – especially for writing.